goloto/fo76-icons/assets/docs/README.md

 # Goloto's Icons

 ## About this mod
-This mod is an alternative to [IconSortingTags](http://www.nexusmods.com/fallout76/mods/146), but with fewer icons.
+This mod is an alternative to [IconSortingTags](http://www.nexusmods.com/fallout76/mods/146), but with fewer icons, different style and highlighting rare items and plans.

-My main goals are: different style, more simple and readable UI and few other improvements without loss of functionality.

 ## Installation
 Installation is same as [IconSortingTags](http://www.nexusmods.com/fallout76/mods/146).